clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

       # reboot

 #.
-Go through the GDM out-of-box-experience (OOBE).
+Go through the GDM out-of-box experience (OOBE).

 #.
 The default aspect ratio of the GDM GUI for the |CL| VM is 4:3.
-To change it, use the GDM `Displays` setting (located top-right corner).
+To change it, use the GDM ``Displays`` setting (located at the top-right corner).

 .. _Intel® Virtualization Technology: https://www.intel.com/content/www/us/en/virtualization/virtualization-technology/intel-virtualization-technology.html